 I gotta say, it’s spot on.

 Maybe Burrow should be saying “thank you” to his head football coach.
-Burrow will likely be the first overall pick in the NFL Draft after setting the collegiate single-season touchdown record last season.
+Burrow became the first overall pick by the Cincinnati Bengals in the NFL Draft after setting the collegiate single-season touchdown record last season.

 Orgeron should also be thankful for Burrow leading the Tigers to an undefeated season, including an SEC Championship Game victory and dismantling Clemson in the College Football Playoff Championship Game for LSU’s first national title since 2007.

 Everyone has a Coach O impression.
 Whether you’re a fan, player, coach or just a casual football fan, you’ve probably tried matching that iconic raspy voice.
 Here are some of the best of them.

 LSU running back Clyde Edwards-Helaire kept it short and sweet:

 Former LSU DT Christian LaCouture and ESPN’s Rece Davis copied Coach O’s voice and tried his face out as well:

 Impression expert Joey Mulinaro, who hilariously sounds more like Ed Orgeron and Nick Saban than the actual coaches do:

 New Orleans Saints quarterback Drew Brees has gotten in on the craze: